jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 ```
 brew install ansatzx/homebrew-mokit/mokit --with-py39 --HEAD
 ```

-Finally, follow caveats guides, add these commmand in your `~/.zshrc` (or bash/fish etc. profile).
+Finally, follow caveats guides, add these environment variables in your `~/.zshrc` (or bash/fish etc. profile).

 You can run `brew info mokit` to check details.